 even the wicked for the day of trouble.
 (Prov 16:4)

 It is he who subjected the creation to death, consigning all human striving to futility (Rom 8:20).
 It is he who determines if a man is mute, or deaf, or blind (Ex 4:11).
 In the story about Job, Satan is given permission to strike everything Job has.
-After losing his children, all ten of them, in a storm, Job accepts this natural disaster as God’s prerogative to take back what he has given.
-“Shall we indeed accept good from God and not accept evil?”
+After losing all ten of his children in a storm, Job accepts this natural disaster as God’s prerogative to take back what he has given.
+“Shall we accept good from God and not accept evil?”
 God makes these disclosures in order that we may grapple with them, in life as well as in theology.
-Perhaps there is a grain of comfort in knowing, amidst the darkness, that he is in control.
+There is comfort in knowing, amidst the darkness, that he is in control.
 But the knowledge that God allowed it, even willed it, can also augment the pain.
 Somehow we are to entrust our souls to the very person responsible for our suffering (I Pet 4:19).

-At his right hand there are pleasures forever more (Ps 16:11).
+The present creation has many pleasures, and at his right hand there are pleasures for evermore (Ps 16:11).
 In his presence there is fullness of joy, his joy and ours, and one day we will enter it (Matt 25:21).
 Sorrow and sighing will flee away.
 So we wait for that day.

 Progressive transformation leads towards the completely new.
-The creation will be delivered from the bondage of corruption.
+The creation will be delivered from its bondage to decay.
 The corruptible will put on the incorruptible and the mortal put on immortality.
-Somehow, he will give us back the Eden of our childhood: the innocence, the freshness of perception in the light of which everything is wonderful, the simplicity of feeling, the sense that here is our home, a place where we are totally loved.
+Somehow, he will give us back the Eden of our childhood: the innocence, the freshness of perception in the light of which everything is wonderful, the simplicity of feeling, the sense that here is our home, the place where we are totally loved.
 If we must become like children to enter the kingdom, will we not actually be like children?
 Childhood and adulthood will be reconciled.

 ‘It is done’ previously announced the end of God’s anger (16:17) and implicitly a new beginning for humanity.
 Finally, at the end of the millennium, God’s purpose in creating heaven and earth many ages ago will have been accomplished.

 Water is essential for life.
 Earthly Jerusalem had a natural spring, but it was outside the walls (II Chr 32:3), and spiritually she was dry.
-She needed a spring of living water, which was Yahweh himself (Jer 2:12).
-On the last day of the Feast of Tabernacles Jesus cried, “If anyone thirsts, let him come to me and drink.”
-On the day the Messiah is revealed just such a spring will open for Jerusalem, washing away sin and uncleanness (Joel 3:18, Zech 13:1).
-‘With joy you will draw water from the wells of salvation.’
+She needed a spring of living water, Yahweh himself (Jer 2:13).
+On the great last day of the Feast of Tabernacles Jesus cried, “If anyone thirsts, let him come to me and drink.”
+On the day he is revealed such a spring will open for Jerusalem, washing away sin and uncleanness (Joel 3:18, Zech 13:1).

-Let the reader remember the promises for every one who conquers (Rev 2-3).
-To believe that God exists is of little value.
-What matters is that God should choose to be our God: the greatest privilege, the greatest blessing.
+Let the reader remember the promises for each one who conquers (Rev 2-3).
+And here is an eighth: “I will be God to him and he a son to me”; he will inherit the covenant promises given to Abraham (Gen 12:7) and to David (II Sam 7:14).
+To believe that God exists is of no account.
+What matters is that we should desire him, and that he should choose to be our God: the greatest privilege, the greatest blessing.
 To those who courageously and faithfully overcome the world he gives his whole self, embracing them as sons and daughters.

-And he who spoke with me had a golden rod with which to measure the city, its gates and its walls.
+And he who spoke with me had a golden reed with which to measure the city, and its gates, and its wall.
 The city lies foursquare, its length the same as its width.
-And he measured the city with the rod: 12,000 stadia.
+And he measured the city with the reed: 12,000 stadia.
 Its length and its width and its height are equal.
 He also measured its wall: 144 cubits, a man’s measure being an angel’s.
-The structure of the wall was diamond, and the city was pure gold, like clear glass.
+And the structure of the wall was diamond, and the city was pure gold, like clear glass.
 And the foundations of the wall of the city were adorned with every kind of jewel: the first foundation diamond, the second sapphire, the third agate, the fourth emerald, the fifth onyx, the sixth carnelian, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, the twelfth amethyst.
 And the twelve gates were twelve pearls, each of the gates being of one pearl, and the street of the city pure gold, like pellucid glass.

-This second vision of Jerusalem is introduced by one of the angels that had poured out wrath on the earth.
-The vision of Babylon the Great was likewise introduced, for the previous plagues are not to be forgotten.
-Both cities are portrayed as female: one a prostitute, the other a pure bride.
-One is seated on waters representing the nations of the earth, in a desert; the other originates from heaven and comes to rest on a high mountain.
-One is adorned with gold, jewels and pearls; the other is actually composed of gold, jewels and pearls – her beauty is internal, not merely external.
+This second vision of Jerusalem is introduced, like the vision of Babylon the Great, by one of the angels who poured out wrath on the earth, as if the plagues are not to be forgotten.
+Both cities are portrayed as female: one a prostitute, the other a pure bride (both the names and the common noun for city, polis, are grammatically feminine, so ‘it/its’ could be translated ‘her’).
+One is seated on waters representing the nations of the earth, in a wilderness; the other originates from heaven and comes to rest on a mountain.
+One is adorned with gold, jewels and pearls; the other is actually composed of gold, jewels and pearls – her beauty internal, not merely external.

 For he has humbled those who dwell on the height;